PaulioRandall/go-examples/README.md

 # Examples of the Go Programming Language

-Here lies a set of Go files demonstrating the syntax and rules of the Go programming language.
+An example web server demonstrating the Go programming language.

 ## Getting Started